-Sika staff works in more than 90 countries around the world.
+Sika employs more than 17,000 people in 93 countries around the world.
 Through its local activities, Sika contributes directly to the economic and social development of the local communities by providing secure and safe workplaces, transferring knowledge through ongoing training activities to its local employees and by introducing new technologies in the building sector improving the quality of local housing and infrastructure.
 Sika's economic impact on local communities is multiplied through its local sourcing structures.

 Sika builds trust and creates value with customers, communities and society.
 Sika believes that immersion into the social networks of countries, societies and communities will also generate great benefit for its business.

-Through the Romuald Burkard Foundation, which was established in 2005, Sika is contributing with targeted project sponsorship to enhancing the social development of the local communities where it operates.
+Sika is contributing with targeted project sponsorship to enhancing the social development of the local communities where it operates.